 Belleville: All items must be approved by the Student Life Office, BC-IS Room 2030.

-Sam Wolf Granite City: All items should be dropped off at the registration desk for subsequent approval by authorized staff.
+Sam Wolf Granite City: All items should be dropped off to the Campus Director for subsequent approval.

 Red Bud: All items must be dropped off in the Student Development Office for approval.